strikergoutham/Laelaps/README.md

-PWD_KONG=''   #password to the kong schema HOST_KONG='' #db host schema_kong='' #schema name slack_WebHookURL='' #slak webhook url for receiving the alerts
+PWD_KONG=''   #password to the kong schema HOST_KONG='' #db host schema_kong='' #schema name slack_WebHookURL='' #slack webhook url for receiving the alerts
 ```
 ### define which plugins to monitor in the "monitored_plugins.txt" file
 example file: